cloud-native-toolkit/operator-masauto/README.md

 `oc create secret generic "ibm-entitlement-key" -n masauto-operator-system --from-literal="username=cp" --from-literal="password=<your-ibm-entitlement-key-goes-here>" `
 Note: your entitlement key can be found [here](https://myibm.ibm.com/products-services/containerlibrary)

 4. When deploying any of the applications, it is best to use the **yaml** view on the operator page so you can edit the storage classes appropriately for your cluster and cloud platform.
+You may need to add the cluster ingress certificate secret name to the yaml file before you deploy.
+See the **Troubleshooting** section below under ingress.

 More detailed step by step instructions for deployment using the operator can be found [here](/docs/MAS-Operator-Deployment.pdf)

 ### CP4D Important Requirement
 BEFORE installing CP4D you currently must have a *global* pull secret defined on the cluster with your IBM Entitlement Key

-### Predict Important Requirement
-If Predict install fails with a configuration error message for the database or database not able to be connected to, then most likely you will need to increase the heap of your db2 MASIOT database.
-You can edit the following: CustomResourceDefination-> Db2Cluster->Instances->MASIOT  in the yaml edit the pod resources limits section set cpu:8 and mem: 32Gi

 ### Assist Important Requirement
 Assist requires object storage (for Watson Discovery).
 For a Watson Discovery install ensure you have a properly sized cluster.
 If you plan on installing the entire stack here, you will need a minimum of 12 worker nodes, 16x64 on the vpc.